Skip to content

 -M --message-file Path to file containing the commit message / PR description (mutually exclusive with -m)

--n --name Branch/CL name (required for create_pull_request)
+-n --name Branch/PR name (required for create_pull_request)

--B --bug-id Bug ID to associate with the commit (overrides $SASE_BUG_ID)
+-b --bug-id Bug ID to associate with the commit (overrides $SASE_BUG_ID)

 -c --checkout-target Branch point for PR (default: HEAD~1)

 -r --resume Resume a previously-checkpointed commit after manual conflict resolution.
-When set, -m / -M / -f and other commit args are ignored (the payload is loaded from the checkpoint).
+When set, -m / -M / -x and other commit args are ignored (the payload is loaded from the checkpoint).
 See Resume after Conflict below.

 -t --type Commit method — accepts full names or short aliases (see table below)